 We have an extensive customer base.
-In 2020, our personal customers reached 680 million and we were the first in the banking industry whose monthly active Internet banking customers reached 100 million.
-The number of personal mobile banking customers amounted to 416 million and we ranked first in the PRC banking industry in terms of total number, increment and average monthly number of active personal mobile banking customers.
+In 2021, the number of our individual customers exceeded 700 million and the number of our mobile banking customers reached 469 million.
+We were the first in the banking industry to have more than 100 million monthly active users.
 We have an industry-leading corporate customer base, and the number of high-quality corporate banking customers has been increasing.
-Our optimised customer structure has not only provided us with steady sources of funds and promoted the sound growth of our corporate credit business, but also has laid a solid foundation for the fast growth of our corporate intermediary business.
+In 2021, we had nearly 9.70 million corporate customers.
+Our optimised customer structure has not only provided us with steady sources of funds and promoted the sound growth of our corporate credit business, but also has laid a solid foundation for the growth of our corporate intermediary business.
 The proportion of our customer base represented by medium and high-end individual customers has increased rapidly in recent periods.
 Our high-end individual customer base provides strong support for the further development of our personal financial products and services and steady progress was made in the transformation of businesses such as asset management, private banking and investment banking.

 We have established a well-structured, extensive and efficient distribution network and continue to improve our international network.
-As at 31 December 2020, we had 426 overseas institutions in 49 countries and regions and indirectly covered 20 African countries through our equity participation in Standard Bank Group Limited.
+As at 31 December 2021, we had 421 overseas institutions in 49 countries and regions and indirectly covered 20 African countries through our equity participation in Standard Bank Group Limited.
 We also established correspondent relationships, establishing a service network covering Asia, Africa, Latin America, Europe, North America and Australia, including major international financial centres.
 We have strengthened our network by adjusting the geographical allocation of our branch network and upgrading outlets.
 We have further diversified our distribution channels in order to enhance our ability to provide individualised services.
 We have continued to upgrade our operational network, strengthen the build-up of our customer management team and improve our multi-level customer service system and our customer service capabilities.